KnightHill/wah-hardware/platform/simple_wah/README.md

 # Simple Wah

 A simple one-filter wah with Freq and Q control.
+The filter can be LowPass or Bandpass.